 The North Bridge was constructed over the period 1894-97 by Sir William Arrol.
 They were also the contractor responsible for the construction of the Forth Rail Bridge.

-The last major remedial works were undertaken in 1933.
+The last major refurbishment works were undertaken in 1933.
 Later in the early 1990's painting was undertaken to decorative facings and new parapets were installed with decorative covers of spheroidal cast iron.

-The bridge is Grade A listed and situated in the Edinburgh World Heritage Site.
+The bridge is Category A listed and situated in the Edinburgh World Heritage Site.